 Steven Mitchell Sack, The Employee’s Lawyer®, has been enforcing the workplace rights of employees, executives and salespeople for over 42 years.
 Although employment law is complex and ever-changing, employees now have more legal rights than ever before.
 As the worker’s advocate, Mr. Sack strives to educate the workforce on their employee rights and how they may go about protecting those rights in the workplace.
 A Phi Beta Kappa graduate at the State University of New York at Stony Brook and Boston College Law School, and the author of 19 books, Mr. Sack is driven to protect employees by providing invaluable job, career, and legal strategies.

-Steven Mitchell Sack maintains two law offices in New York–one in Manhattan and one in East Meadow, Long Island–under the philosophy that nothing is more important than a client’s needs.
+Steven Mitchell Sack maintains two law offices in New York–one in Manhattan and one in Garden City, Long Island–under the philosophy that nothing is more important than a client’s needs.
 The law practice is devoted to severance negotiations of terminated executives and employees, job discrimination lawsuits, contract negotiations, representation of salespeople in breach-of-contract and commission disputes, class action hour and wage litigation, and general labor law.
 His comments on job issues have been reported in the Wall Street Journal, Newsday, the Daily News and the New York Post, and he has appeared on Oprah, CNN, Fox News, and Good Day New York.
 Mr. Sack is the recipient of the prestigious Long Island Business News Leadership in Law award in the Sole Practitioner category for the last three years.
 Mr. Sack was recently interviewed by Forbes for numerous articles on age-related workplace matters.
 Click here to read the full story.